silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 A child who is diagnosed early gets shaped *with* their autism in view.
 The people around them adjust.
 Support is built around who they are, while they are still forming.
 The scaffolding goes up as the building rises.

 The adult has no such luck.
-We arrive at the diagnosis with a self that has already been running for forty or fifty years - a self assembled, often unknowingly, around hiding and compensating [^126].
+We arrive at the diagnosis with a self that has already been running for forty or fifty years - a self-assembled, often unknowingly, around hiding and compensating [^126].
 Learning the truth does not undo that.
 It means going back and re-examining almost everything: which parts of "me" were real preference, and which were survival strategy dressed up as personality.
 That is slow, disorienting work, and for many people it comes at the very time their old coping systems have already collapsed into burnout [^570].

 I do not say this to discourage anyone.
 I say it because pretending it is easy is a disservice.
 A late diagnosis is not a tidy full stop.
 It is the first line of a new life, and that life has to be, in part, re-programmed from the inside.
 It can absolutely be done.
 But it should be done with support.